alessgorgo/SimpleCrypt/README.md

 ### Prerequisites

-Ensure that your system has the following tools installed:
+Ensure your system has the following tools installed:

 - **OpenSSL**: For encryption and decryption.
-- **jq**: For handling JSON data during the encryption process.
+- **jq**: For handling JSON data during encryption.

 To install these dependencies:
 ```bash